Social Media

 Project IMHOTEP: Social Media & Health

-The purpose of the project is to explore the topics of depression, Post-Traumatic Stress Disorder (PTSD), and social determinants of health through use of social media data.
+The purpose of this project is to explore topics of depression, Post-Traumatic Stress Disorder (PTSD), and social determinants of health through the use of social media data.

 CHIL Team